Obstructive sleep apnea

 Therapies

-Positive airway pressure.
+• Positive airway pressure.
 If you have obstructive sleep apnea, you may benefit from positive airway pressure.
 In this treatment, a machine delivers air pressure through a piece that fits into your nose or is placed over your nose and mouth while you sleep.

 Positive airway pressure reduces the number of times you stop breathing as you sleep.
 The therapy also reduces daytime sleepiness and improves your quality of life.

 If you're having trouble tolerating pressure, some machines have special adaptive pressure functions to improve comfort.
-You might also benefit from using a humidifier along with your CPAP system.
+You also might benefit from using a humidifier along with your CPAP system.

 A newer device uses electrical stimulation on the tongue.
-The device helps improve snoring and breathing during sleep in people with very mild sleep apnea and snoring.
-This device isn't meant to be used in place of CPAP when it's recommended for moderate to severe obstructive sleep apnea.
+A small number of studies show the device may help people with very mild sleep apnea and snoring.
+This device isn't meant to be used in place of CPAP if you have moderate to severe obstructive sleep apnea.
+It also is not recommended for people who have a pacemaker or another implanted electrical device.

 Surgery or other procedures